Heart care at North Florida Regional Medical Center

 - Maze Surgical treatment for arrhythmia

 There are many types of vascular disease that affect the veins and arteries that make up the body's vascular system.
 Vascular disease occurs when a blood vessel becomes narrowed or blocked.
 This results in decreased blood flow to areas of the body, such as the lower extremities and brain.

-We offer a variety of vascular surgeries to treat conditions such as atherosclerosis and abdominal aortic aneurysm.
+We offer a variety of options to treat conditions such as atherosclerosis and abdominal aortic aneurysms.
 In addition to traditional, open surgical approaches, we also perform minimally invasive endovascular procedures.
 These procedures offer a faster recovery time and promising patient outcomes.

 Cardiovascular surgery program